marufrahmangit/hack-the-box/SOC/Noxious (LLMNR poisoning attack).md

 ***c0cc803a6d9fb5a9082253a04dbd4cd4***

-Next, I tested the password complexity by recoerving the password from the information found from packet capture.
+Next, I tested the password complexity by recovering the password from the information found in packet capture.
 This is a crucial step as this way we can find whether the attacker was able to crack this and how quickly.

+- Created a new file and plugged in the values as follows. `User::Domain:ServerChallenge:NTProofStr:NTLMv2Response(without first 16 bytes)`.
+The NTLMv2 Response value can be found from where we found NTProofStr.
+Removed the first 16 bytes(32 characters) from the value.
+Then cracked the hash using hashcat.